mirisu2/notes/OpenShift/README.md

 *To get network traffic in and out of the container, the eth0 interface in the container is linked in the Linux kernel to a corresponding veth interface in the host’s default network namespace.*

+#### How HAProxy gets requests to the correct pods
+The configuration file for HAProxy is in the pod at /var/lib/haproxy/ conf/haproxy.config.
+This configuration file is maintained by OpenShift.
+Any time an application is deployed, updated, or deleted, OpenShift updates this configuration and has the HAProxy process reload it.